Randolph M. Probstfield

 In 1869, Probstfield finished construction of a permanent home in Oakport Township, near Moorhead, Minnesota.
 Over time he grew his farm and his property.
 He was a prominent promoter of agriculture in the region, and he experimented farming different crop varieties for the United States Bureau of Agriculture.
 His home is now listed in the National Register of Historic Places.

 In 1890, he was elected to a term in the Minnesota Senate, where he served from 1891 to 1894.
 During his tenure he served on the Agriculture Committee, the Banks Committee, the Game and Game Laws Committee, the Normal Schools committee, the State Public School Committee, and the Tree Culture and Fuel Committee, He was part of the Farmers' Alliance movement.

 Probstfield also worked at one time or another as county clerk, public assessor and school board director.

+Probstfield was also an active member of the local Odd Fellows lodge until his death.

 Probstfield married his wife Catherine in 1861.
 They had thirteen children, eleven of which survived to adulthood.

 Probstfield died in 1911 after suffering from multiple heart attacks.
 He was buried in Prairie Home Cemetery in Moorhead.